Get our Cookbook for FREE! โ†’

 Conclusion

-A seafood boil in the Instant Pot might sound unconventional, but once you taste how tender, buttery, and boldly seasoned everything turns out, with a fraction of the effort, you’ll never look back.
+A seafood boil in the Instant Pot might sound unconventional, but once you taste how tender, buttery, and boldly seasoned everything turns out, you’ll never look back.
+Whether you choose the Classic Garlic-Butter, the Spicy Creole, the Cajun Trinity version, or even the Individual Packets for a date night, these recipes prove that coastal comfort food can be simple, fast, and accessible.

 Photo of author